MineTipsYT/ProMusicBot/README.md

-# ProMusicBot
+# PreoMusicBot

-this bot is fully customizable by just only - Config.json.
+You can fully customize the bot from - Config.json.

 》So what things you can change in bot =
 1. You can change bot prefix !